-- Clean and/or rehabilitate Denver Basin wells in preparation for pumping assuming the full capacity of groundwater rights has not been met via increasing pumping from existing wells, the Town can rehabilitate existing wells to obtain maximum flow rates, and prolong their useful life.
-Well rehabilitation and maintenance methods may include flushing of water lines (to reduce plugging) and doing general in-house alluvial well cleaning. - Increase use of recycled water some infrastructure is currently in place to do this; future plans include the expansion of the Town's infrastructure for water reuse. - Use any water currently available and stored in tanks and reservoirs (e.g. Reuter-Hess).
+Clean and/or rehabilitate Denver Basin wells in preparation for pumping - assuming the full capacity of groundwater rights has not been met via increasing pumping from existing wells, the Town can rehabilitate existing wells to obtain maximum flow rates, and prolong their useful life.
+Well rehabilitation and maintenance methods may include flushing of water lines (to reduce plugging) and doing general in-house alluvial well cleaning.

+- Maximize use of our recycled water supplies. - Use any water currently available and stored in tanks and reservoirs (e.g. Rueter-Hess, Walker, CRR1 and CRR2).